Dracir/advent-of-code-2023/stream-presentation.md

 ---
 # Schedule

-For the month of december:
+For the month of December:
 - Sunday from 10:00
 - Tuesday from 18:00
 - Wednesday from 18:00

-Starting on sunday 3 december
+Starting on sunday 3 December
-Ending on ... we will see either 24 december of later if we want to do more of them.
+Ending on ... we will see either 24 December or later if we want to do more of them.

 ---